Questions & Advice

 How long will my profile remain active in the database?

-We will retain your information in our candidate database for one year.
+We will retain your information in our candidate database for three months.
 If your personal or employment information changes, we recommend you update your personal profile.
 At a minimum, your profile should be updated every twelve months.

 My University is willing to pay for my internship assignment.
 What should I do?